europa1613/mongodb/MBD_EDU.md

     }
 );
 ```
+---
 #### Updating MongoDB Documents by Using findAndModify()

-The `findAndModify()` method is used to find and replace a single document in MongoDB.
-It accepts a filter document, a replacement document, and an optional options object.
+The `findAndModify()` method is used to find and update a single document in MongoDB.
+It accepts a filter document, a update document, and an optional options object.
 The following code shows an example:

 ```javascript
 db.podcasts.findAndModify({